-There are two nominees for election this year.
-Dr. Ann H. Die and Charles D. Morgan currently are members of the Acxiom Board of Directors with terms that expire at the meeting.
+There are three nominees for election this year.
+Rodger S. Kline, Stephen M. Patterson and James T. Womble currently are members of the Acxiom Board of Directors with terms that expire at the meeting.

-2. Adoption of New Stock Option Plan
+2. Increase in the Number of Shares Available Under the Stock Option Plan

-The Board of Directors is proposing the adoption of the 2000 Associate Stock Option Plan.
-The purpose of the plan is to align the Acxiom associates' interests with the stockholders' and investors' interests; motivate associates to achieve the highest level of performance; retain key associates by linking executive compensation to Acxiom performance; and attract the best candidates through competitive, growth-oriented plans.
+The Board of Directors has approved a 2.9 million share increase of the number of shares available for issuance under the 2000 Associate Stock Option Plan.
+Of the 6.5 million shares originally approved for grant under the plan, approximately 1.1 million remain.
+During the past year, approximately 4.8 million options were granted in lieu of compensation which would otherwise have been payable in cash to our associates.
+The purpose of the plan is to align the Acxiom associates' interests with the stockholders' and investors' interests; to motivate associates to achieve the highest level of performance; to retain key associates by linking executive compensation to Acxiom performance; and to attract the best candidates through competitive, growth-oriented plans.
+The Board has determined that approximately 2.9 million additional shares will be needed for fiscal 2002 and 2003.

 Your Board unanimously recommends a vote for each of these proposals.
-Detailed information on the Board of Directors, including the nominees for election, and the proposed 2000 Associate Stock Option Plan is provided below.
+Detailed information on the Board of Directors, including the nominees for election, and the proposed increase in the number of shares available for issuance under the stock option plan is provided below.

-With respect to Proposal 1 - election of directors - the enclosed form of proxy provides a method for you to (1) vote for both nominees together, (2) vote only for one nominee while withholding authority to vote for the other nominee, or (3) withhold authority for both nominees.
-Please read the voting instructions contained in the attached proxy for information on how to withhold authority for either or both nominees.
+With respect to Proposal 1 - election of directors - the enclosed form of proxy provides a method for you to (1) vote for all nominees as a group, (2) vote only for certain nominees while withholding authority to vote for the other nominees, or (3) withhold authority for all nominees.
+Please read the voting instructions contained in the attached proxy for information on how to withhold authority for any or all nominees.
 If you withhold authority for a nominee, your vote will be treated as an abstention and accordingly your shares will neither be voted for nor against the nominee, but they will be counted for quorum purposes.
 A majority of the votes cast at the meeting is required to elect any director.

-With respect to Proposal 2 - adoption of a new stock option plan - the enclosed form of proxy provides a method for you to (1) vote for the proposal, (2) vote against the proposal, or (3) abstain from voting.
+With respect to Proposal 2 - approval of an increase in the number of shares available for issuance under the stock option plan - the enclosed form of proxy provides a method for you to (1) vote for the proposal, (2) vote against the proposal, or (3) abstain from voting.
 By abstaining, your shares will not be voted either for or against the proposal, but will be counted for quorum purposes.
 While there may be instances in which you will wish to abstain, the Board encourages you to vote your shares in your best judgment and to participate in the voting process to the fullest extent possible.
-Provided a quorum is present, a majority of the votes cast at the meeting is required to approve the proposal to adopt the new stock option plan.
+Provided a quorum is present, a majority of the votes cast at the meeting is required to approve the proposal to increase the number of shares available under the stock option plan.

-Brokers who hold shares in street name for customers who are beneficial owners of such shares are prohibited from giving a proxy to vote such customers' shares on non-routine matters in the absence of specific instructions from such customers.
+Brokers who hold shares in street name for customers who are beneficial owners of the shares are prohibited from giving a proxy to vote such customers' shares on non-routine matters in the absence of specific instructions from their customers.
 This is commonly referred to as a "broker non-vote."
 Broker non-votes will be treated in the same manner as abstentions for quorum and voting purposes (i.e., counted for quorum purposes, but neither being voted for nor against the proposals and, therefore, having no effect on the outcome of the votes).